 - Scale it Up U19 : Sylvie Naar-King, Ph.D., Florida State University, Tallahassee; Jeffrey Parsons, Ph.D., Hunter College, New York City

-Myra Carpenter, Ph.D., and Michael Hudgens, Ph.D., serve as co-principal investigators for the U24 coordinating center at the University of North Carolina, Chapel Hill.
-The center will provide infrastructure, logistical, and organizational support for the ATN Executive Committee and will facilitate emerging studies and collaborative activities across the ATN U19 hubs and with external networks and investigators.
+Lisa LaVange, Ph.D., and Michael Hudgens, Ph.D., serve as co-principal investigators for the U24 coordinating center at the University of North Carolina, Chapel Hill.
+The center will provide infrastructure, logistical, and organizational support for the ATN executive committee and will facilitate emerging studies and collaborative activities across the ATN U19 hubs and with external networks and investigators.

 - Biomedical prevention interventions